Osprey (Yr6) 2025 - 2026

 they shall walk and not faint. —Isaiah 40:31

-Our class teachers is Miss Roney and our teaching assistants are Miss Sims and Mrs Tennant
+Our class teacher is Mrs Jones and our teaching assistants are Miss Sims, Miss Goodwin and Mrs Hughes

 How will you 'let your light shine' in Osprey class?

-Monday and Tuesday are our PE days- please come in your PE kit on these days.
+Monday and Tuesday are our PE days - please come in your PE kit on Mondays and bring it to change into at school on Tuesdays.

 Please find information regarding work you can complete at home on the 'Home Learning' page found above.